AlexandruMititelu/MANGER-File-Manager/README.md

 <b>MANGER</b> is a simple and modern file manager that helps me <b>manage the photos </b>that photography clients send me.

 <b>USE CASES</b>: Out of 1000 photos, my clients select 400 photos.
-Not RAW files, but file-names.
+They send the file-names.
-Of course, they will not be:
+Of course, they will have to be:
 -> ordered
 -> individually handpicked in Lightroom
 -> made sure they are the correct photos